Join Our Campaign

 for Clean Energy in Glendale

-Success!
-Thanks to all of the hard work, input, and continuous pressure from the community, City Council placed conditions on GWP’s proposal for Glendale’s energy plans, and asked staff to push for more renewable power, transmission, and other ways to reduce the need for natural gas generation.
+Thanks to all of the hard work, input, and continuous pressure from the community, in a meeting on July 23, City Council placed conditions on GWP’s proposal for Glendale’s energy plans, and asked staff to push for more renewable power, transmission, and other ways to reduce the need for natural gas generation.
 Thank you to all who played a part!
-The final decision is still to come, and we will continue to work toward our goal of NO NEW GAS in Glendale.
-We’ll need your participation in the coming months.
-We hope you’ll keep working with us as we continue to push for sustainable policy for our city!
-We will update this page with more details soon.
+The final decision is still to come.
+We’ll need your participation as we continue to work toward our goal of NO NEW GAS in Glendale.
+We hope you’ll keep working with us as we push for sustainable energy policy for our city!

-Get GWP to hold off on any new gas power at the Grayson power plant until it has fully exhausted all other remedies.
+Get GWP to hold off on any new gas power at the Grayson power plant until it has fully exhausted all clean-energy solutions and other options.

 In 2018, after months of public outcry, the residents of Glendale succeeded in getting City Council to vote 4–1 to pause a gas-plant expansion (which they call a “repowering”) at the Grayson site in South Glendale, and first explore clean-energy alternatives.
 But the fight is far from over!
 Despite clear public concerns about air quality and climate change, Glendale Water and Power is still pushing gas.
 City Council will vote in July on a new energy plan, which could include spending hundreds of millions of dollars on up to 93 mw megawatts of gas.
 If this plan passes, this would almost certainly be the LAST gas plant built in the state of California.
 Not the legacy we want for our city!
 Instead of gas, we should be moving as quickly as possible to 100% clean energy.
 Current technologies, for the first time, are allowing communities to be ENVIRONMENTALLY RESPONSIBLE while enjoying ENHANCED RELIABILITY at LOWER COST.
 Let City Council know that we want Glendale to be a leader, not a dinosaur.
 No new gas in Glendale!
 Read the Sierra Club & Glendale Environmental Coalition’s OPEN LETTER to Glendale City Council critiquing the GWP proposal and suggesting a path forward.